Sima Nan: War on liberal Western ideas

-In 2008, Sima waged an Internet war against Chinese commentators and intellectuals he says have hijacked this year's national dramas to undermine Communist Party rule and patriotic values.
+In 2008, Sima waged an Internet war against Chinese commentators and intellectuals he says have hijacked this year's national dramas to undermine CCP rule and patriotic values.
 He targeted two of the nation's most widely read and combative newspapers, Southern Weekend and Southern Metropolis Daily, accusing them of promoting "Westernization" and liberal beliefs.
 He also accused the paper of writing favorably of Amnesty International and other groups critical of the Beijing Olympics and China's authoritarian government.

 In September 2008, following the Beijing Olympics, Sima was interviewed by the BBC, and defended Chinese censorship regulations and the media firewall on Falun Gong in mainland China.
 Sima said that the group disseminates material that is blatantly "anti-China" in nature and that the Chinese public has long grown irritated with "Falun Gong rhetoric."
 In another interview with The Daily Telegraph, Sima says that China is not ready for personal freedom, nor suited to one man, one vote.
 Liberals, he claims, want to do away with "Chineseness" and turn the country into a pale imitation of the West.
 After Charter 08 came out, Sima wrote on his blog that the charter was a dangerous attempt to promote a Chinese "color revolution", referring to pro-democracy movements in Ukraine and Georgia.

 In April 2011, days after Ai Weiwei was arrested by the Chinese government, Sima attended a web show denouncing him.
 Sima claimed that Ai's fame was due to his anti-China stance, and Ai received foreign funding to subvert China.
 Sima warned that if "Ai had his way, China will be worse".
 Upon learning Sima's accusations, Ai's mother challenged Sima to show evidence backing his claims.